Eunsong/SpinDynamicsSimulator/README.md

 Now, we have a complete .top file.
 Note that as I have mentioned earlier, we are starting with ferromagnetic ordering.
 You can see this in your *topol.top* file in the *[ basis ]* section; all spins are aligned along *+z* direction.
-If you run a linear simulation using this topology file, the output trajectory will blow-up; **Linear simulation works only on a ground sate structure**.
-So if you happend to see extremely large numbers in your output trajectory file, it most likely means that you are not using proper ground state configuration.
+If you run a linear simulation using this topology file, the output trajectory will blow-up; **Linear simulation works only on a ground state structure**.
+So if you happen to see extremely large numbers in your output trajectory file, it most likely means that you are not using proper ground state configuration.

+So we will carry out a nonlinear simulation with a large damping constant to relaxate the ferromagnetic structure to (hopefully) an antiferromagnetic structure.
+Write a .sdp file that looks something like below:

+    title                   = Honeycomb_J1-J2

+    runtype                 = nonlinear  #linear of nonlinear.

+    dt                      = 0.1  #time step size
+    ntstep                  = 50000 #number of time steps alpha                   = 0.5  #Gilbert damping constant

+    nstout                  = 0    #save outputs every nstout steps(0 to write only the final config) nstbuff                 = 100  #output buffer size(can enable this option using BufferedBasicWriter) nstenergy               = 5    #save total energy every nstenergy steps(only for nonlinear simulations)

+    perturb_site            = true #true to perturb a site at start perturbing_site_index   = 0    #index of a site to be perturbed perturbation_size       = 1    #linear case, this determines initial size of sigma_x,
+                                   #nonlinear case, this is a roatation angle(degree)

+note that we have specified nonlinear simulation in the line  *runtype = nonlinear* and set a large damping constant *alpha = 0.5*.
+Also, since the purpose of this simulation is to obtain a ground state structure, we do not need to save trajectories.
+So set *nstout = 0*. (although linear simulations can produce much cleaner spin-wave spctra, nonlinaer simulation results can also be used to compute spin-waves.
+If that is what you need, set *nstout* accordingly.)
+Save above to a file named *sdrun_nl.sdp*.
+We will use *_nl* suffix to denote *nonlinear* simulation.
+Then type in the following line in the command line :

+    java Run -t topol.top -s sdrun_nl.sdp -o out_nl

+Once this is done, you will see four new files are created:

+    out_nl.cnf
+    out_nl.eng
+    out_nl.info
+    out_nl.trj

+Since we set *nstout* to *0*, *out_nl.trj* constains no information at all.
+So you can just delete this file.
+Now, let's look at the output configurational file, *out_nl.cnf*.
+If you open the file, it should looks something like this (note that the numbers you see may be different.
+Due to *U(1)* symmetry of the system, globally rotated spin structure are identical.):

+    # time =      5000.0000
+           0   -0.55269    0.83128    0.05930
+           1    0.55269   -0.83128   -0.05930
+           2   -0.55269    0.83128    0.05930
+           3    0.55269   -0.83128   -0.05930
+           .        .          .         .
+           .        .          .         .

+As you can see, neighboring spins are aligned anti-parallely.
+This is the correct ground state for our system.
+We are going to use this configuration file to run a linear simulation.
+But before moving on, let's check out the *out_nl.eng* file.
+This file contains total energy of the system as a function of time; We have specified in the *sdrun_nl.sdp* file to write energy every *5* time steps.
+If you plot *out_nl.eng*, you can see that the energy is converged very quickly.

+You should always check output energies to ensure convergence.
+This step is particularly important if you do not know the correct ground state of the system.
+In that case, you might want to start from different initial configurations and different perturbation amount, and see if they all converge to the same structure.

 (to be updated...)